 COVID-19 has been particularly damaging in remote areas, where the impact can be more drastic due to a lack of resources.
 To counter this, Tespack has developed the Solar Media Backpack, an innovative solution that converts any space into a smart classroom.
 Teachers can showcase and provide videos and information about COVID-19 (as well as other educational content) in off-grid regions.

-Tamar Lobjanidze, United Kingdom
+Tamar Lobjanidze, Georgia

 Tamar and her team are running a blog series on COVID-19; they are seeking contributions from people that are directly affected by the outbreak or who are working on the ground in conflict contexts.